UglySwedishFish/fRendererSquared/README.md

 		fantastic tutorial about equirectangular maps (i;e most hdrs)

 	* 30 samples per pixel at 720p, 150k tris.
 (1 sample per pixel)

+#This project is abandoned!
+Go check out https://github.com/UglySwedishFish/Rak instead, it is very similar to this project.
+(But also much more complicated)